hyperledger/firefly/docs/reference/events.md

 This requires an **event-driven programming** model.

-You will find and event-driven model at the core of every blockchain Smart Contract technology.
+You will find an event-driven model at the core of every blockchain Smart Contract technology.

 This event-driven approach is unavoidable regardless of how much of